Brian-Scott25/R_Functions/README.md

 #### Side Notes

-This repository consists of functions I desgined early in my R coding expirience.
+This repository consists of functions I designed early in my R coding expirience.
 These functions work regardless of the database complexity, however there are more efficient ways to return the same results.
 For example, the LOG_LAG function could have been created with less code.
+Additonally, variable standardiziation is not used in these functons, which is something I intend to implement in an additional update.

 ## RPubs Link